Funeral in Berlin

 This house with it's garden full of weed ("Yeah, it's easy to

-grow") was at 395 Upper Richmond Road in Putney, London.
-I found
+In a magazine it was stated that the actual addresswas at 395 Upper Richmond Road in Putney, London.

 |Harry arrives in Berlin on

 Berlin Tempelhof Airport.
 You can still recognize a lot of the

 movie on that airport.
 You can see the main hall where he

 arrives and where his baggage is checked .
 In the movie you can

 see the letters Restaurant in yellow light in the back